 Most crashes happen on local roads

-In Wellington, 70 percent of crashes involving young drivers occur on local roads where the speed limit is less than 70km per hour.
-Over half of these crashes involve failure to give way or stop, incorrect lane positions, and poor judgement.
+In Wellington 90 percent of crashes with young drivers involve failure to give way or stop, incorrect lane positions, and poor judgement.

-All causes are due to lack of driving experience.
-Twenty-two percent of young drivers involved in crashes are travelling on their restricted licence, compared with 12 percent of all drivers involved in crashes.
+All causes are due to lack of driving experience. forty percent of young drivers involved in crashes are travelling on their learners or restricted licence, compared with 54 percent of all drivers involved in crashes.

 Be a great Wellington driver